MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 Measure of central tendency for skewed distributions or distributions with outliers.

-Line chart: Median sales over time
-Forcast: Set Units to Days, Length to 2, Confidence interval to 99%.
+Line chart: Median sales over time with a forcast; Set Units to Days, Length to 2, Confidence interval to 99%.
-We notice the trend suffer a decline over time.
+I noticed the trend suffered a decline over time.

 Card Visual: Median Sales